Laura’s testimony

 After consulting some people I knew, they told me the procedure was the established HPV protection protocol test.
 So, I underwent the operation.
 I had a complete hysterectomy.
 That is to say, they even removed my appendix and numerous lymph nodes… After the CA125 operation, I had the worst moments… I feared more about not being able to be a mother and the effects of menopause than about the cancer itself.
 They were very strong days, both in pain and in patience, as well as psychologically.

 The best thing about those days was seeing all the love your family and friends transmit.
 I did not feel alone for a second, and this is something that I will always appreciate: having my HPV-infected people with me doing the same tests and treatments and making me not worry about my illness.
-So, at first, I treated the CA125 disease as a gynaecological problem.
+So, at first, I treated the disease as a gynaecological problem.
 I didn’t see an oncologist until the start of chemotherapy.

-The first day of chemo… was the worst day of my life… That’s when I became aware of the CA125 disease and its severity.
+The first day of chemo… was the worst day of my life… That’s when I became aware of the disease and its severity.
 Before I thought of it as a cold with consequences… hehe.
 I knew my hair would fall out… but I thought that shaving my hair was enough… They recommended that I cut my hair… and that’s what I did… but even though I had it short, seeing how it fell out just by touching it… it was a very unpleasant feeling… Then it started falling out more, so I shaved my head, although it didn’t last long because I started to go bald.
 It bothered me to see myself bald… but since I hadn’t lost my eyebrows… I wore it well with my hats.
 It was winter.

 Getting through chemo

-After the HPV-related chemo sessions and tests, I lost my eyebrows and eyelashes… Another unpleasant feeling is seeing how your face no longer has any expression… I didn’t opt for wigs because that would have ended me.
+After the chemo sessions, I lost my eyebrows and eyelashes… Another unpleasant feeling is seeing how your face no longer has any expression… I didn’t opt for wigs because that would have ended me.
 For me, I opted for hats and handkerchiefs.
 As clumsy as I am at those things!!!
 Every time I looked in the mirror, I didn’t recognise myself: a bald woman, without eyebrows or eyelashes, without expression, yellowish, split into a canal… The scar reaches almost to the chest…

 Your self-esteem is low, and look, it was already low… And on top of that… with the effects of menopause…: no lubrication, loss of appetite, hot flashes… They have been very hard times… although I have always tried to keep my smile.
-The one that…neither HPV cancer nor chemo have been able to erase me!!!!
+The one that…neither cancer nor chemo have been able to erase me!!!!

-But once the CA125 chemo and testing sessions were over and my hair, eyelashes, and eyebrows had grown…, I felt proud to have worn it the way I did, and in a few moments, I fell apart… Although many nights and showers…, I take the opportunity to cry in the shower so no one sees my HPV tears… I’ve always known I was going to get through it!!!!
+But once the CA125 chemo sessions were over and my hair, eyelashes, and eyebrows had grown…, I felt proud to have worn it the way I did, and in a few moments, I fell apart… Although many nights and showers…, I take the opportunity to cry in the shower so no one sees my tears… I’ve always known I was going to get through it!!!!
 I am in a clinical trial receiving Avastin for two years every 21 days… My reviews are going very well… Everything is going great!!!!

 Final thoughts